 The Finnish Youth Research Society carries out research activities through the Finnish Youth Research Network that was established in 1999.
 The Finnish Youth Research Network produces multidisciplinary research data and participates in discussion in society, offering perspectives on practical work with young people in the fields of administration and politics.
 The organisational model of the Finnish Youth Research Society and the Finnish Youth Research Network as a scientific association is in many ways unique.

-More information about research projects in progress within the Finnish Youth Research Network is available on the Research Projects page.
+More information and examples of current research activities within the Finnish Youth Research Network is available on the Research Projects page.

 Features of the Activities